 How did butterfly lighting get its name?

-Butterfly lighting is named after the shadow it produces under your subject’s nose.
-It looks vaguely like a butterfly, hence the term “butterfly lighting.”
-Also note that butterfly lighting is sometimes referred to as “Hollywood lighting” and “Paramount lighting.”
+Butterfly lighting is named after the shadow it produces under the subject’s nose, which looks vaguely like a butterfly.

 When should you use butterfly lighting?

-I recommend using butterfly lighting when you plan to create dramatic, angular results.
-It works great for fashion portraits, but isn’t the best option for family-style and very natural images.
+I recommend using butterfly lighting when you plan to create dramatic, angular portraits.